coringao/osmose-emulator/README.md

 Need more information or contact with authors:

 - © 2001-2011 Copyright holder Bruno Vedder <bruno@asterope.fr>
-- © 2016 Contributor Carlos Donizete Froes [a.k.a coringao] <coringao@riseup.net>
+- © 2016-2017 Contributor Carlos Donizete Froes [a.k.a coringao] <coringao@riseup.net>

-* This file was officially downloaded from : http://bcz.asterope.fr/
+* This file was officially downloaded from : http://bcz.asterope.fr
+* Continuation of the project from: https://github.com/coringao/osmose-emulator